-We need to save a some protein sequences for future analysis.
-This is easiest from UniProtKB so now is good.
-To declare your intention to save the entire canonical version of the PAX6 protein to a file, move back from your alignment.
-Move to the top of the page where you will find the bizarre invitation to Add to basket ?
+declare your intention to save the entire canonical version of the PAX6 protein to a file, move back from your alignment.
+Move to the top of the page where you will find the bizarre invitation to a basket?
 Just do it.